Astrowallaby/PaleozoicPC-stuff/readme.md

 # Paleozoic PC Stuff

-Random Retrocomputing things brought to you by the loser who runs the Paleozoic PCs channel on Youtube.
+Random retrocomputing things brought to you by the loser who runs the Paleozoic PCs channel on Youtube.

 [Link](https://www.youtube.com/channel/UC8DxqCcs3MqUyXdEJHCd9vg)